-For years and years, I have heard my dad complain about friends who’ve made very insulting remarks about Israel and Jews.
-I am talking about good friends, some of whom are work colleagues and others who had been roommates at university with a special bond after enduring the stress of medical school together, as well as significant geographical distances because of their respective career choices.
+For years, I have heard my dad complain about friends who’ve made very insulting remarks about Israel and Jews.
+I am talking about good friends, some of whom are work colleagues, and others who were roommates at university but their friendship has lasted for decades despite significant geographical distances, all because of a special bond after they had jointly endured the stress of medical school.

 Israel’s policies towards the Palestinians manages to evoke such anger, the type that draws out serious loathing and irritation in some of these friends that Israel’s stance and rights are completely dismissed, completely ignored, as though their part in the conflict is clear and obvious — that of an unrelenting, unfair, and unreasonable aggressor.
 Their narrative embraces an all-or-nothing approach, it’s all about castigating Israel, and I can easily liken it to a horse with blinders who can’t see left or right and only follows what’s in front of him.

 This makes for a very narrowed and limited understanding and approach to the conflict at hand, when we already know how complex and involved it really is.
 The Jews’ return to their historical homeland is not the problem, but the rest of the world’s approach towards Jews is indeed a problem — always has been.
 And here we quickly link anti-Semitism with Israel, because somehow the two manage to coincide with each other, even when we least expect it.
 Strangely, old narratives associated with old-world bigotry coalesce with anything to do with modern-day-Israel.
 The myth of a money-grubbing, blood-thirsty Jew is the image that’s attached to Israelis and Israel; it also epitomizes the incarnation of evil.
 You can see these types of caricatures circulating in various publications, they never go away.